Believe it or not but luxury food products might be the grocery thief eating up your budget.

 The reason is that we can change how we shop and what we eat.

-Product prices differ all over Canada and for this reason depending on where you live the struggle to keep on budget may be near to impossible or at least seem to be.
+Product prices differ all over Canada; for this reason, depending on where you live, the struggle to keep on budget may be near impossible or at least seem to be.

-There’s nothing wrong with indulging in your favourite luxury food products but when it becomes a habit you may be biting off more budget than you can chew.
+There’s nothing wrong with indulging in your favorite luxury food products, but when it becomes a habit, you may bite off more than you can afford.

-Stop making excuses as to why you need a bag of chips every time you watch television or pop in a DVD movie.
+Stop making excuses about why you need a bag of chips every time you watch television or pop in a DVD movie.

 How about swapping that out for fresh-cut veggies instead?

-Grocery shopping is not for everyone but for those of you who must endure it you should know what you can and cannot afford.
+Grocery shopping is not for everyone but for those who must endure it, you should know what you can and cannot afford.

 The problem is that not everyone understands how luxury food purchases will affect the overall shop.

-There is no one grocery budget that fits all because we all have different tastes which lead us to make the purchases we do.
+No one grocery budget fits all because we all have different tastes, leading us to make the purchases we do.

-What I find interesting is how consumers define what luxury food products to be.
+What I find interesting is how consumers define luxury food products.

-We had a chat on Facebook in the What’s For Dinner feed recently and all of us considered luxury food products differently.
+We recently chatted on Facebook in the What’s For Dinner feed, and we all considered luxury food products differently.

-While shopping Mrs. CBB’s sister mentioned that eating clean is part of her new diet regime.
+While shopping, Mrs. CBB’s sister mentioned that eating clean is part of her new diet.

-The cost $5.99 a tub which would likely equal between 3-4 small zucchini or 1 medium-large zucchini.
+The Cost is $5.99 a tub, which would equal between 3-4 small zucchini or one medium-large zucchini.